nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Get pet dietary requirements**
+**Use case: Key in pet dietary requirements**

 **MSS**

-1. User keys in pet ID.
+1. User keys in a requirement for pet at `INDEX`.
-2. System shows the dietary requirement of the pet with specified ID.
+2. System shows success message for diet added.

 Use case ends.

 **Extensions**

 * 1a.
-User keyed in invalid pet ID.
+User keyed in invalid `INDEX`.

     * 1a1.
 System shows an error message.

       Use case resumes at step 1.

+* 1b.
+User included special characters in dietary requirement.

+  * 1b1.
+System shows an error message that dietary requirements only can consist of alphanumeric characters and spacing.

+    Use case resumes at step 1.

-**Use case: Get pet owner details**
+**Use case: Key in pet appointment**

 **MSS**

-1. User keys in pet ID.
+1. User keys in a requirement for pet at `INDEX` followed by date, time and location.
-2. System shows the pet owner's details of the pet with specified ID.
+2. System shows success message for diet added.

 Use case ends.

 **Extensions**

 * 1a.
-User keyed in invalid pet ID.
+User keyed in invalid `INDEX`.

     * 1a1.
 System shows an error message.

       Use case resumes at step 1.

+* 1b.
+User keyed in invalid format for date and time.

+    * 1b1.
+System shows an error message.

+      Use case resumes at step 1.

-**Use case: Get pet pickup and drop-off time**
+**Use case: Mark pet as present**

 **MSS**

-1. User keys in pet ID.
+1. User keys in `INDEX`, date, pick up and drop off time.
-2. System shows the pickup and drop-off time of the pet with specified ID.
+2. System shows success message in marking a pet as present.

 Use case ends.

 **Extensions**

 * 1a.
-User keyed in invalid pet ID.
+User keyed in invalid `INDEX`.

     * 1a1.
 System shows an error message.

+      Use case resumes at step 1.

+* 1b.
+User keyed in a date format that is of invalid format.

+    * 1b1.
+System shows an error message.

+      User case resumes at step 1.

+* 1c.
+User keyed in a time format that is of invalid format.

+    * 1c1.
+System shows an error message.

+      User case resumes at step 1.

+**Use case: Mark pet as absent**

+**MSS**

+1. User keys in `INDEX`.
+2. System shows success message in marking a pet as absent.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid `INDEX`.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Sort pet list**

+**MSS**

+1. User keys in `sort` followed by the parameter they want to sort by.
+2. System shows a sorted list of pets.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid parameter to sort by.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+**Use case: Filter pet list**

+**MSS**

+1. User keys in `filter` followed by a field to filter by.
+2. System shows a filtered pet list.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid parameter.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+* 1b.
+User keyed in a date format that is of invalid format for parameter `byDate/` or `byApp/`.

+    * 1b1.
+System shows an error message.

+      User case resumes at step 1.

+**Use case: Charge a pet**

+**MSS**

+1. User keys in `INDEX` a month and cost to charge per day.
+2. System shows message of how much to charge the pet for that month.

+Use case ends.

+**Extensions**

+* 1a.
+User keyed in invalid `INDEX`.

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+* 1b.
+User keyed in a cost that is of invalid format.

+    * 1b1.
+System shows an error message.

+      User case resumes at step 1.

+**Use case: Undo**

+**MSS**

+1. User keys undo.
+2. System undoes the previous command executed.

+Use case ends.

+**Extensions**

+* 1a.
+Previous command was `clear`, `list`, `find` or `help` and user tries to undo.

+    * 1a1.
+System will not the previous command.

       Use case resumes at step 1.

 **Use case: Exit**